What:

 Emeril Lagasse, the popular TV chef and cookbook author, brings his upscale New Orleans cuisine to Orlando in this lavish eatery decorated (if that’s the word) with over 10,000 bottles of wine in climate-controlled glass-walled wine cases.
 This is an extremely handsome restaurant that evokes and improves upon Emeril’s converted warehouse premises in the Big Easy.
 The main dining room soars to a curved wooden roof and the lavish use of glass on the walls facing the Plaza makes this a bright and sunny spot for lunch.
 The exposed steel support beams contrast with the stone walls and rich wood accents, while stark curved metal chandeliers arch gracefully overhead.
 It’s a hip, modern look that matches the food and the clientele.

-The cuisine is Creole-based but the execution is sophisticated and the presentation elaborate.
+The cuisine is Creole-based, but the execution is sophisticated and the presentation elaborate.
 Many dishes follow a standard Emeril architectural template: A layer of hash, relish, or puree is topped by the main ingredient, which in turn is topped by an antic garnish of potatoes, onions, or some other vegetable sliced in thin strips and flash fried; the plate is then decorated with a few swirls or dots of various sauces, sprinkled with spices and greenery, and delivered to the table with a flourish.
-Many dishes are based on home-style comfort foods like barbecue, fried fish, or gumbos and there’s an unmistakable spiciness to much of it.
-The result is a cuisine that is fun and festive with only the occasional tendency towards self-conscious seriousness, making Emeril’s a great choice for a celebratory blowout.
+Many dishes are based on home-style comfort foods like barbecue, fried fish, or gumbos, and there’s an unmistakable spiciness to much of it.
+The result is a cuisine that is fun and festive with only the occasional tendency toward self-conscious seriousness, making Emeril’s a great choice for a celebratory blowout.

 Despite its noisy, bistro-like atmosphere, this is a first-class restaurant where dining is theater and a full meal can last two and a half hours, with the per-person cost, with drinks and wine, easily rising to over $100.
 In the European fashion, Emeril’s closes after lunch to allow the kitchen a chance to catch its breath and ready itself for a different and more extensive dinner menu.

-Desserts ($8 to $9) are equally elaborate, although it says something about the chef that his signature dessert is a homey banana cream pie served with chocolate shavings on a latticework of caramel sauce.
+Desserts ($8 to $12) are equally elaborate, although it says something about the chef that his signature dessert is a homey banana cream pie served with chocolate shavings on a latticework of caramel sauce.

 Dining here is a special experience.
 Emeril’s is not the kind of place where you will feel comfortable in full tourist regalia, even though the management officially draws the line only at tank tops and flip-flops.
 Stop back at your hotel to change and freshen up.

 Tip: If you are dining alone or there are just two of you, you might want to try the “Food Bar,” a short counter with stools that looks into the kitchen.
 The primo dining location is the L-shaped dining area by the windows; VIPs are seated here, so reserve well in advance if it’s your preference.
+Emeril’s, by the way, is strictly a restaurant; there is no entertainment.
+For most people, the tongue-tingling food will be entertainment enough If you want to sample Emeril's but still stay within your budget, visit the bar for the daily happy hour (5:00 to 8:00 p.m.), when discount appetizers and half-price beer and cocktails are available.

-to Chapter Contents
+Back to Chapter Contents

 Didn't find what you were looking for?
 Try a Google search.